Personal: Lives in Flagstaff, AZ, 40 years old, Male

 "If you are going through hell, keep going."
 Winston Churchill

-I have been living in Northern Arizona for most of my adult life, and Flagstaff for the last 15 years or so.
+I started climbing when I was fifteen years old, and I have been living in Northern Arizona for most of my adult life.
 The open lands we are surrounded by here are so varied and intriguing that I routinely feel blessed to call this place home.